Swaziland Wedding Traditions Cultural Wedding Guide 2025

 - “Sidvumisa” (We praise) - accompanies the bile ceremony

 Modern DJs create seamless blends, mixing traditional songs with contemporary hits.
 You’ll hear “Umakoti” flow into an Amapiano remix, then back to ancient praise songs without missing a beat.
-The musical journey mirrors the wedding itself-honoring the past while embracing the present.
+The musical journey mirrors the wedding itself, honoring the past while embracing the present, much like how Kenyan weddings blend traditional rhythms with modern beats.

 The Survival Guide: Your Burning Questions Answered